| In Deutsch |

 mixture corrosion.

 The most interesting fact about this cave is its location.
-To the north lies the basaltic mountain Vogelsberg.
-To the south the Spessart and to the east the Rhön are both built of lower Triassic sandstones.
+To the north lies the basaltic mountain Vogelsberg, the largest volcanic area in middle Europe.
+The Vogelsberg is located in a belt of lower Triassic sandstones, extending from the Pfälzer Wald across Odenwald, Spessart, Kassel to the Solling.
 Just here a small isolated area of middle Triassic limestones exists, which is karstified.

 The cave was discovered after a cow fell into the opening of the Dom at the end of the 19th century.
-During the subsequent exploration the skull of an ape was found.
-But this was just the joke of the local pharmacist, who hid the scull here.
+According to legend thats the origin of the name: the cowboy saw the cow vanishing into a hole in the ground.
+He thought it was grabbed aby the devil and eaten.
+So the locals avoided the cave for 250 years.
+During the 19th century, the cave was first explored. and the skull of an ape was found inside.
+But this was just a joke of the local pharmacist, who hid the scull here.

 It is a 10 minutes walk from the parking lot at the road uphill to the cave.
 Disabled may drive up to the cave entrance.
 The road is a single line gravel road to the cave entrance.